 Graders are heavy pieces of equipment that need to be respected due to their size, ability and the force they generate.
 Many times, foremen do not have enough people working whose job it is to monitor traffic and safety.
 Accidents are common at construction sites due to negligent acts, coworker accidents and people rushing and cutting corners.
 Being injured by a grader can cause major injuries that could be catastrophic.
-Be sure to read this page for more information on what your rights are following a grader injury.
+Contact our Orange County grader injury attorneys for more information on what your rights are following a grader injury.

 Some of the main causes for grader accidents are from operators not paying attention, grader drivers view blocked by cargo or bad weather, graders colliding with trees, animals, tree stumps, boulders, farm equipment, water pipes, oil pipes, gas pipes, electrical wires, construction equipment, and buildings, graders being overloaded, grader brakes not working, defective brakes, grader drivers being drunk or intoxicated, graders being driven negligently, grader going too fast, grader going uphill or downhill without proper safety techniques, grader operators not using horns, operators falling off, and grader driver being distracted by texting, cell phones, walkie talkie or coworker conversations.
+One of the common injuries is being crushed by a grader.
 We can discuss your specific injury during a free consultation.

-The large majority of grader accident injuries happen at work, on a farm, and construction sites.
+The large majority of grader accident injuries happen at work, on a farm, and on construction sites.
 Employees and their families have rights and are protected under the workers’ comp laws in California.
 Employers are required to not penalize or fire an employee who files a workers’ compensation claim.
 Our firm is very experienced at taking care of work comp claims and investigating every accident for all responsible parties including third parties who were also at fault.
-A construction site has many third parties including the many subcontractors, land owners, government agencies and contactors that involved in the project.
-This includes the company who rented or leased the grader to your employer since they have a duty to maintain the grader as well.
-Our hard working grader accident attorneys have over three decades of experience maximizing the types and amount of compensation for our clients.
+A construction site has many third parties including the many subcontractors, landowners, government agencies, and contractors involved in the project.
+This includes the company that rented or leased the grader to your employer since they have a duty to maintain the grader as well.
+Our hard-working grader accident attorneys have over three decades of experience maximizing the types and amount of compensation for our clients.